Geodynamics, Crustal Studies and Earth Rheology

 Most of the geodynamics group is involved in one way or another with each of the projects listed below.
 We list them here organized by the faculty member leading or overseeing the project.
 For projects involving or being led by graduate students, their names are listed with the titles.

-I have a wide variety of interests in the general fields of structural geology and rheology.
+I have a wide variety of interests in the general fields of structural geology, microstructural processes and rheology.
 Below are a few of the projects that I am currently and/or perpetually involved in, but I often engage in new projects in response to the interests and strengths of my incoming graduate students.

-- General problems in the generation, transport and emplacement of igneous intrusions.
-Current projects focus on the subvolcanic systems in coastal Maine (with Bora Song, Sam Roy and other students)
+- General problems in the transport and emplacement of igneous intrusions.
+Current projects focus on the subvolcanic systems in coastal Maine.

-- The role of geological structures and microstructures in generating seismic anisotropy in continental crust (with Won Joon Song, collaborative with Senthil Vel in Mechanical Engineering and David Okaya at the University of Southern California).
+- The role of geological structures and microstructures in generating seismic anisotropy in continental crust (collaborative with Senthil Vel in Mechanical Engineering and David Okaya at the University of Southern California).